wtsi-hgi/hgi-vault/doc/design.md

         respectively.

 * If it doesn't exist in the vault:
-  * Mimic the directory structure of the file to action, relative to the vault root, in the respective branch of the vault.
+  * Hardlink the file into the appropriate branch, named with the base64 encoding of its path relative to the vault location.
-  * Hardlink the file into that directory.
   * Log to the user that said file has been actioned.

 ##### `remove`